itorres/itorres.net/_posts/2013/07/2013-07-20-microsoft-surprise.md

 I remembered the old Lumia and got it out of spite.
 The first surprise was being unable to use it for the best part of an afternoon while it updated itself to Windows Phone 7.8.
-Then I was able to start to configure it.
+Then I was able to start configuring it.

 First step, create a Windows Live account linked to my torresmasdeu.name email account.
 Configuring my work (Exchange) and personal (Google Apps), Facebook and